 During the Reporting Period, the Group was not aware of any material non-compliance with Occupational Safety and Health Ordinance, the Law of the PRC on Work Safety and Regulations on Work-Related Injury Insurance of the PRC and other applicable laws and regulations in Hong Kong and the PRC and there was no fine or non-monetary sanction for non-compliance with relevant laws and regulations reported.
 There were no work-related fatalities during the Reporting Period.
-For the Reporting Period, there was 1 work-related incident (2020: 1 incident) and the number of days lost due to work injury were 71 days (2020: 59).
+For the Reporting Period, there was one work-related incident (2021: 1 incident, 2020: 1 incident) and the number of days lost due to work injury were 299 days (2021: 71, 2020: 59).